codeadpool/codeadpool.github.io/_posts/2024-12-27-Vertical-Reuse.md

 - Complete `Environment` must consider active/passive configuration not only verification components.
 - Active components like `drivers/sequencers` must not be created in passive-mode.
 - Donot connect scoreboard to active components.
+- Perform functional checks in passivle components.
+- Collect functional coverage in passive components.
+- Update configuration only from passive components.
+- Generate important messages in passive components.
+- Don't control end-of-test from components in passive mode.
+- Put user constraints in sequences not sequence items.
+- Encapsulate all sub-components in a single-reusable Environment.
+- SVAs in interface, combine multiple signal interfaces into a hierarchical interface.